pdromnt/uprising_fix_mod/README.md

 ## Also...

 **Screw Ziggurat** for not letting the community help and sitting on the IP.
 Gives us the source so we can fix this game!!!

+## Credits

+(OGG-WINMM)[https://github.com/bangstk/ogg-winmm]: I'm using the original OGG-WINMM dll that comes with the re-releases, just renamed and forcefully patched in so it loads properly.